 Many designers think that they can ignore a client’s preferences.
 But to do so, a designer must be highly experienced in order to keep a balance between the client’s requirements and what is good for the logo design.
 If you do not have the requisite experience, it is better to design as per the guidance, if any, from the client.
 Moreover, approval of the logo design will depend on how much the client is satisfied.

-When designing a logo, you should not pick the elements just because you like them.
+When you are thinking what and how to design a logo, you should not pick the elements just because you like them.
 Instead, analyze them for your client’s business requirements.
 For example, if you have found a great modern typographic font that you like so much.
 But do not use it in a client’s logo if it does not fit in the scheme of the logo.
 Ask yourself if the font can help in conveying the business message of your client.

 Another point to consider is that if ignore your client’s brief and insist on continuing with what you think is best for the logo design, then you must efficiently explain the design to the client.
 However, you must be very experienced and confident of what you are doing in the design in order to convince the client about usefulness of the logo.